 Dr. Joshua Cisler: Dr. Cisler’s research focuses on defining the neurocircuitry mechanisms associated with trauma and PTSD, with a particular emphasis on computational modeling of learning and large-scale network analyses.
 Current projects include 1) a clinical trial and imaging study testing pharmacological modulation of fear extinction learning in PTSD, 2) cross-sectional imaging study investigating social decision-making and risk for re-victimization among adolescent girls exposed to interpersonal violence, and 3) a real-time fMRI neurofeedback study of implicit emotion regulation in PTSD.
 Link to lab website for more information: http://cislerlab.psychiatry.wisc.edu/

-Dr. Richard Davidson: Dr. Davidson’s Center for Healthy Minds, is recruiting a post-doctoral fellow to work with Dr. Melissa Rosenkranz.
-Melissa’s research investigates the neural processes that underlie the relationship betwen emotion and inflammation in both healthy individuals and those with chronic inflammatory conditions such as asthma.
+Dr. Richard Davidson: Dr. Davidson’s Center for Healthy Minds is recruiting a post-doctoral fellow to work with Dr. Melissa Rosenkranz.
+Melissa’s research investigates the neural processes that underlie the relationship between emotion and inflammation in both healthy individuals and those with chronic inflammatory conditions such as asthma.
 She also studies the mechanisms through which behavioral interventions, like mindfulness-based stress reduction can buffer the effects of stress and emotion on immune system function.
 Melissa’s research employs both fMRI and PET imaging modalities, as well as a diverse set of peripheral physiological, immune and endocrine measures.

 Dr. Hill Goldsmith (with potential for co-mentorship with Dr. Davidson): Dr. Hill Goldsmith (with potential for co-mentorship with Dr. Davidson): Drs.
 Richard Davidson and Hill Goldsmith are recruiting post-docs to contribute to large-scale pediatric neuroimaging studies that include extensive longitudinal behavioral phenotyping with both twins and singletons focused on the neural bases of affective style.
 Goldsmith is also recruiting for postdocs whose interests lie in developmental approaches to affective development, including themes with RDoC relevance.